wattahay/cli-game-scripts/README.md

 ### Next Gameplay Features

 * Better egg hatching
-	* Pawns can get pregnant when in another pawn's direct path (typically happens in a swarm), and then walk away from player to lay 1 egg
- 	* Nature is beautiful
+	* Instead of eggs simply appearing in the distance, a Monster must leave the swarm, and walk over to lay it.
 * Better chaotic movement control for pawns
 * Better default general gameplay balance
 * More gradual levels